-Question Answer Marks 2 The Holocaust 40 Interpretation/Approach The main interpretation is that by late 1941 Hitler had taken the decision to radicalise policy against the Jews, but functionaries like Himmler were the ones who were left to determine how this would be carried out.
+Question Answer Marks

+2 The Holocaust 40

+Interpretation/Approach The main interpretation is that Hitler did not plan the extermination of the Jews from the beginning, and that genocide was improvised in 1941.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract argues that Hitler was the initiator of policy, but that his wishes were intuited and brought to fruition by functionaries.
-Thus, it was no accident that these people launched mass murder more or less simultaneously.
-The signal of deportations to the East was enough.
-This is an intentionalist interpretation - Hitler is the central element in providing a direction of policy - others were merely responsible for determining the 'how', 'where' and 'when'.
-To achieve L5 answers MUST prioritise Hitler over the subordinates, i.e. recognise that the interpretation is fundamentally intentionalist.
-By focusing on the subordinates candidates may conclude that the interpretation is functionalist - but the extract contains no argument for contingent factors (there is no mention of war), so these arguments will not score higher than L3.
-However, including mention of structuralism in relation to the subordinates makes some sense, and could be used to back up a synthesis with intentionalism.
-Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
+The historian's argument is a refutation of intentionalism.
+The most effective 'label' would be 'not intentionalist' but by implication the interpretation is functionalist (or synthesis), in that it suggests that something happened to change Nazi policy towards the Jews in 1941-42.
+The link between Hitler's anti-Semitism and the Final Solution is not denied, but is seen as insufficient to explain the genocide.
+As Jewish emigration from Germany was still being encouraged during 1941, extermination policies cannot have been decided upon by then.
+Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler and the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism is closely related to structuralism.
 It sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.